hyperrixel/pwm_test/README.md

 2. Get ` python3-rpi.gpio ` if you don't already have it.

-3. Wire your PWM controler according to its documentation.
-You can use ` BTS7960_PIN_L_EN `, ` BTS7960_PIN_LPWM `, ` BTS7960_PIN_R_EN ` and ` BTS7960_PIN_RPWM ` constants as the pins enable 1st direction, control 1st direction, enable 2nd direction and control 2nd direction respectively.
-Note we're using direction LEFT and RIGHT since we're controling a small vehicle but clokwise, negative-clockwise or any other direction names could be also used.
+3. Wire your PWM controller according to its documentation.
+You can use ` BTS7960_PIN_L_EN `, ` BTS7960_PIN_LPWM `, ` BTS7960_PIN_R_EN ` and ` BTS7960_PIN_RPWM ` constants as the pins enable 1st direction, controll 1st direction, enable 2nd direction and controll 2nd direction respectively.
+Note we're using direction LEFT and RIGHT since we're controlling a small vehicle but clokwise, negative-clockwise or any other direction names could be also used.

 ## Usage

-Just run the script without any command-line argument and use commands to drive your PWM controler.
+Just run the script without any command-line argument and use commands to drive your PWM controller.

 Please ceep in mind this is a test tool only.
 Command input processing doesn't have input error checks.